What is the last mile ?

 With the rise of the Gig Economy, many consumers are already familiar with the concept of crowdsourcing local services through digital platforms such as Uber or Airbnb.
 Location-based crowdsourcing allows consumers to open a mobile app to request a car ride, reserve a room to sleep in, order coffee from the office, hire a handyman to assemble a television, send flowers to a special person, or even scheduling take away food to arrive just as they walk through your front door.

-Crowdsourcing has already been established in transport, hospitality and food delivery for some time, and many retailers already consider it as an option due to its low start-up cost and the improvement of the customer experience that it represents in when it comes to last mile delivery.
+Crowdsourcing has already been established in transport, hospitality and food delivery for some time, and many retailers already consider it as an option due to its low start-up cost and the improvement of the customer experience that it represents in when it comes to last mile delivery Software.

 With the technology developed by these crowdsourcing companies, retailers, logistics companies and the end consumer can directly contact non-professional local couriers, who use their own means of transport to make the delivery.